diegobartra/MoviesTime/README.md

 ## Third-Party Libraries

-- SDWebImage: Used because it provides a very elegant and simple async image downloader with cache support and a convenience category for UIImageView.
+- SDWebImage: used because it provides a very elegant and simple async image downloader with cache support and a convenience category for UIImageView.
 It downloads the poster and backdrop images for the movies.

 ## Requirements